 Device names must be unique on the network.
 If you attempt to rename a device using Dante Controller to a name that is already in use on the network, Dante Controller will notify you and reject the name change.
 Example: There is an existing device on the network called “MY16-slot1”.
 If user attempts to rename another device to “MY16-slot1” Dante Controller will notify the user that the name is already in use.
 The device will not be renamed.

 If a new device is added to the network with a name that already exists, a name conflict is detected, and one of the devices will rename itself by appending (2) to its name.
-This device will not be able to transmit audio until it is renamed.
+A device that has been renamed with (2) appended (e.g. “MY16-slot1(2)”) will not be able to transmit audio until it is renamed.
+The device name must be changed by the user to be a valid non-conflicting name before the device can become fully functional.

 Tesira device names will be defined by default as “TesiraServernnnnnnnn” where the string TesiraServer is appended by its serial number.
 As with the channel names, the device names can be changed to better reflect the use case associated with the device.